 How Is a Detached Retina Diagnosed?

-Your health care provider would give you an eye exam, which would include dilating your eyes.
+Your eye doctor would give you an eye exam, which would include dilating your eyes.
 That lets them see if your retina is detached.

 Early diagnosis is key to preventing vision loss from a detached retina.